 Despite this, Ko-fi does its best to regularly highlight a curated selection of featured Ko-fi creators and businesses, like artist Monarobot, illustrator Mochi Buddies, cosplayer and photographer Black Bettie Cosplay, author and ancient historian Ellie M Roberts, U.K. podcast production company Long Cat Media, and pilates instructor The Girl With The Pilates Mat.
 These are some of Ko-fi’s most popular top earners, and the wide variety of art and goods they create proves how versatile and powerful Ko-fi can be for creators.

 Ko-fi is simple at heart.
 You create a page, your fans donate money, and you get the money.
-Fans can make one-time donations or set up a recurring donation, and creators can release new content whenever they see fit.
+Fans can make one-time donations or set up recurring donations, and creators can release new content whenever they see fit.
 It’s literally just a digital tip jar.
 You can add update posts as needed, and fans can send you messages of encouragement when making a donation.

 There’s even an option where you can add rewards for your supporters.
 This is similar to how things work on sites like Patreon where, if they choose to become one of your regular supporters, they can receive content or goodies kept behind a paywall that one-time donors won’t have access to like extra images, early access to videos, exclusive blog posts, or even a fun behind-the-scenes blooper reel.
 It’s up to you how much you want to offer your supporters on your Ko-fi page.